mdamaan08/BTech_Final_Year_Project/README.md

 First Clone the repository from GitHub:[ GitHub Link@@](https://github.com/mdamaan08/BTech_Final_Year_Project)

 ### 1.Parent Portal:
-1.Open BTech_Final_Year_Project/Parent_Portal folder in Visual studio run Parent Portal in local host.
+1.Open BTech_Final_Year_Project/Parent_Portal folder in Visual studio to run Parent Portal in local host.

 2.After running the project user(Parent) can register themselves using IMEI number of child’s device, unique username, Password and other details on our parent  portal by visitting to Local host URL.